DebdootManna/DebdootManna/README.md

 # 🎵 A musician who hacks computers 💻

 Hi there!
-I'm a cybersecurity enthusiast and electronic music producer, always eager to explore the intersection of technology and creativity.
+I'm a cybersecurity enthusiast, NextJS expert, and electronic music producer, always eager to explore the intersection of technology and creativity.

 ## About Me
 - 🎹 Crafting beats and melodies in the digital realm